 What You Should Know About Protecting Lien & Bond Claim Rights in Illinois

-In light of the recent passage of Illinois HB2722, today’s post is all about Illinois!
-HB2722 adds protection under the payment bond for those who provide rental equipment to public projects.
-The new legislation (effective 1/1/20) defines material, labor, apparatus, fixtures and machinery to include those rented items that are on the construction site and those rented tools that are used or consumed on the construction site in the performance of the contract on account of which the bond is given.
+In 2019, Illinois HB2722 passed, which added protection under the payment bond for those who provide rental equipment to public projects.
+The legislation (effective 1/1/20) defines material, labor, apparatus, fixtures and machinery to include those rented items that are on the construction site and those rented tools that are used or consumed on the construction site in the performance of the contract on account of which the bond is given.

 What else should you know about Illinois mechanic’s lien and bond claim rights?
 Read on!